 The benefits of IATA's Preloading Advance Cargo Information Guidelines include:

-- Alignment with regulatory requirements, such as US Air Cargo Advance Screening (ACAS), Canada Pre-Load Air Cargo Targeting (PACT), EU Pre-Loading Advance air Cargo Information (ICS2 PLACI) and UK Pre-Departure Information for Cargo Targeting (PreDICT), as well as future other PLACI initiatives worldwide
+- Alignment with regulatory requirements, such as US Air Cargo Advance Screening (ACAS), Canada Pre-Load Air Cargo Targeting (PACT), EU Pre-Loading Advance air Cargo Information (ICS2 PLACI) and UK Pre-Load Data Informed Targeting (also known as UK PreDICT), as well as future other PLACI initiatives worldwide

 - Avoiding non-compliance issues with regulators and supply chain partners that could result in substantial penalties and severe delays in shipment times